justin13601/AICancer/README.md

 The accuracies of the more general convolutional neural networks (CNN 1 and CNN 2) are very high, and most error occurred in the periphery CNNs (CNN 3 and CNN 4).
 This ensured that minimal error propagation occurred.

-False negative results for both colon and lung were also low, indicating that the model would rarely ignore a cancerous scan.
-This is important, as false negative results could potentially cause the patient to have a false sense of security, and result in them seeking treatment much later when the cancer is much more serious.
-Our model avoids this crucial error.

 <table align="center">
 <thead>
   <tr>